Discovering How to Celebrate Christmas and New Year in Egypt!!

 Get Thrills in the Desert

 Enjoying the festive season in the desert has its own magic that can’t be just put into words.
-You can experience the sandy Christmas instead of snowy one, a golden Christmas as a replacement for white and warm Christmas in place of a chilly one!
+You can experience the sandy Christmas instead of a snowy one, a golden Christmas as a replacement for white and warm Christmas in place of a chilly one!

 You can end the year as well as start the year with a bang as you have experience of the exhilaration from the adrenaline-fuelling activities.
 From sandboarding to desert safari to desert biking is completely untainted and uninhabited areas of deserts.
 You can treat yourself to daring Christmas week or start a new year with a bang.
 With endless sand dunes to mount on the challenge yourself as you race on the quad-bike through the Egyptian desert where the stunning golden hues will take your mind off of the civilization for some time.